thedavecarroll/powershell.anovelidea.org/_posts/2018-08-25-updatable-help.md

 Like most others, I have opted to use the module [platyPS](https://github.com/PowerShell/platyPS){:target="_blank"} to create my help files.

-This post focuses on solving the issues I had with updatable help, so for instructions on how to use `platyPS` see any of these sites.
+This post focuses on solving the issues I had with updatable help.
+For instructions on how to use `platyPS` see any of these sites.

 * [Module Tools - Adding Cmdlet Help With PlatyPS](https://overpoweredshell.com/Module-Tools-Adding-Cmdlet-Help-With-PlatyPS/){:target="_blank"}
 * [Convert PowerShell Help to a Website](https://ntsystems.it/post/converting-powershell-help-a-website){:target="_blank"}